Apply now for the Fall 2024 Cohort!

 - Verification of current licensure to practice as a registered nurse in Washington State.

-NOTE: Applicants licensed in other U.S. states or in other countries will need to visit the Washington State Nursing Care Quality Assurance Commission (NCQAC) website for information on how to become licensed in Washington State
+NOTE: Applicants licensed in other U.S. states or in other countries will need to visit the Washington State Board of Nursing for information on how to become licensed in Washington State.

 - Official transcript from all colleges and universities attended